40 Trips to Tipp

 Roger continues to trail blaze further east, providing the community with an amazing gift that will be treasured for generations to come.

 One of the most peaceful, natural and secluded sections of the Great Miami River is located between Troy and Taylorsville Dam, with Tipp City sitting right in the middle.
 Unlike Troy and Piqua, where the river passes directly through the heart of the community, in Tipp City it passes to the east of town.
-In fact, when someone canoes from Troy to Taylorsville Dam, it is one of the least developed sections of the Great Miami River in our area.
+In fact, when someone kayaks or canoes from Troy to Taylorsville Dam, it is one of the least developed sections of the Great Miami River in our area.
 Along this route the river is mostly wide, shallow and safe, and people say the bass fishing is excellent.
-Canoeists can use Barefoot Canoe or Adventures on the Great Miami for canoe rentals and trips, or utilize the canoe access point next to City Park on Parkwood Drive.
+It is especially beautiful in the fall.
+Kayakers can use Adventures on the Great Miami for canoe rentals and trips, or utilize the canoe access point next to City Park on Parkwood Drive.

-6. The Tipp City Community Wide Garage Sale
+The Tipp City Community Wide Garage Sale in May

 Shoppers can find deals within city limits as well as in Monroe Township.
 Subdivisions such as Deercliff and Windmere are typically packed with sales.
 Local churches and organizations also join in the fun.
 Sometimes entire congregations and families bring their sale items to one location and host one giant sale.
 This often happens at Tipp City United Methodist Church.